dmitriy-shingarey/coursera-modern-cpp-dev/white_belt/solutions/week4/1_structures/README.md

 # Programming Assignment: LectureTitle Structure

 This is the LectureTitle structure:

-     struct LectureTitle {
       string specialization;
       string course;
       string week;
      };

-    Complete the constructor and structures Specialization, Course, Week, so that the LectureTitle object can be created using the code:
+Complete the constructor and structures Specialization, Course, Week,
+    so that the LectureTitle object can be created using the code:

      LectureTitle title(
       Specialization("C++"),
       Course("White belt"),
       Week("4th")
      );

 but you couldn't with the following code snippets:

      LectureTitle title("C++", "White belt", "4th");

      LectureTitle title(string("C++"), string("white belt"), string("4th"));